USAFA Wings of Blue Showcase Precision, Partnership during FIDAE 2026

-U.S. Air Force Academy Cadet Carter Beswick, a Wings of Blue parachutist, adjusts his gear after a demonstration jump from a Texas Air National Guard HC-130 Combat King II during the Feria Internacional del Aire y del Espacio (FIDAE) in Santiago, Chile, April 11, 2026.
-The Wings of Blue serve as ambassadors of the U.S. Air Force, building international relationships and inspiring future generations through aerial demonstration and engagement at events like FIDAE.
-(U.S. Air Force photo by Airman 1st Class Samantha Melecio)
+U.S. Air Force Academy Wings of Blue parachutist gear sits in a hangar prior to a demonstration jump during Feria Internacional del Aire y del Espacio (FIDAE) 2026 in Santiago, Chile, April 11, 2026.
+The Wings of Blue Demonstration team represents the next generation of Air Force leaders, showcasing discipline and skill while strengthening international partnerships through engagement at premier events like FIDAE.
+(U.S. Air Force photo by Andrea Jenkins)

 |Date Taken: